malikhurem01/face-recognition-smart-attendance/README.md

   - Validate and sanitize all inputs.
   - Disable debug mode in production.
+  - Modify the generate_all_embeddings method to delete photos from database/users directory after securely embedding them in the .pkl file.

 - **Error Handling:**\
   Basic error handling is implemented.
 You might need to extend this to cover more edge cases and improve the robustness of the application.